 cardiovascular services from diagnosis to follow-up care for heart murmurs to more

 complicated heart conditions.

-For children with acute or chronic kidney disease, referrals for care and treatment
+For children with acute or chronic kidney disease or joint and connective disorders, referrals for care and treatment

 are provided by the Division of Nephrology

 offers children with obesity a comprehensive, personalized treatment plan to achieve

 weight loss and reduce — or in some cases reverse — the complications

 provides care to critically ill or injured pediatric patients and work in partnership

 with surgeons and other health care professionals to ensure children receive coordinated,

 houses other specialized programs, such as the Jacksonville